 In Saudi Arabia, the country’s legal system is greatly organized around the laws of Islam.
 But the government also added some secular codes because of the country’s desire to be a major player in global business.
 Morocco on the other hand has a legal system that is a combination of French law and Islamic law.

 Related Post: Top Things To Consider When Getting Legal Translations

 What is Legal Translation?

-Trying to understand what is involved in legal translation?
+Do you want to get around the legal translation process?
 It is more complex than standard or regular translation that needs straightforward (transposition) writing.

-Legal translation is required to use the official language of the pertinent jurisdiction, thus it covers a wide variety of texts.
+Legal translation is required to use the official language of the pertinent jurisdiction.
+So it covers a wide variety of texts.
 It can be identity documentation, financial documents, official reports, transcripts, filed patents, precedents and legal rulings and witness statements.
-Legal translation is also needed for immigration documents, litigation papers, articles of incorporation, wills and trusts.
+We also use legal translation for immigration documents, litigation papers, articles of incorporation, wills and trusts.